40 First-Time Homeowner Pitfalls to Avoid

 Forgetting to Clean Refrigerator Coils

 Refrigerator condenser coils are located on the back of the fridge or across the bottom.
 When coils are clogged with dust, pet hair and cobwebs, they can’t efficiently release heat.
 The result is your compressor works harder and longer than it was designed to, using more energy and shortening the life of your fridge.
 Clean the coils with a coil-cleaning brush and vacuum.
 A coil-cleaning brush, which is bendable to fit in tight areas, does a thorough job.
 Look for one online or at appliance stores.
-For tips on repairing your refrigerator (without a service call), check out our guide and how to clean each home in the house faster.

 Leaving the Lint Screen Dirty

 A clogged lint screen or dryer duct drastically reduces the efficiency of your dryer, whether it’s gas or electric.
 Clean the lint screen after each load and clean the exhaust duct once a year.
 The Linteater (shown) has an auger brush that attaches to a drill to clean out the ducts.

 Electric dryers use about $85 of electricity annually.
 A dirty lint screen can cause the dryer to use up to 30 percent more electricity, according to the Consumer Energy Center.
 Lint buildup is also a common cause of fires.

 Dry loads of laundry back-to-back so the dryer doesn’t cool down between loads (a warm dryer uses less energy).
 And only run the dryer until the clothes are dry.
 Overdrying damages your clothes and runs up your electric bill.
 If you’re in the market for a new dryer and already have a gas line in the house, go with a gas dryer.
 A gas dryer is more efficient.